by Warm Welcome Birth Services

 Meet the Doula Trainer

 In 1997, Michelle's first child was born at home.
 The following year, she began her apprenticeship with homebirth midwives.
 Soon after, she completed a doula training, launched Warm Welcome Birth Services and began attending births as a doula.
-In 2002, her rainbow baby was born at home, and in 2003 she graduated with a specialized degree in midwifery from NARM accredited Manna School of Midwifery.
+In 2002, her rainbow baby was born at home, and in 2003 she graduated with a specialized degree in midwifery from Manna School of Midwifery (accredited by the North American Registry of Midwives).

 In the spring of the following year, L'Esperance completed her clinicals attending births at a high volume inner-city hospital in San Pedro Sula, Honduras.
-The physical conditions there were incredibly difficult, but it was an amazing teaching in how "birth happens!" even despite a lack of basic necessities.
+The physical conditions there were incredibly difficult, but it was a profound teaching in how "birth happens!" even despite a lack of basic necessities.
 In 2004 she earned the designation of Certified Professional Midwife, a nationally recognized designation offered by the North American Registry of Midwives.
+She is a NARM approved preceptor, training the next generation of midwives.

 "Though I didn't expect to feel ready, I believe I am.
 I feel like I could walk in to any laboring mother and be able to emotionally, physically and mentally support her.
 That is incredible.
 I've never left any training feeling so prepared. "